top of page

 Now I Paul myself beseech you by the meekness and gentleness of Christ, who in presence am base among you, but being absent am bold toward you:

-• We are to be meek and gentle being base amongst our children, exhorting, comforting and charging them to walk worthily as a father ought to:
+• We are to be meek and gentle, being base (lowly-humble) amongst our children, exhorting, comforting and charging them to walk worthily of Alahayim as a father ought to:

 1Th 2:11-12